theislab/sc_analysis_template/README.md

-# sc_analysis_template
+# Single-cell data analysis template repository
-Template repository for standard single-cell data analysis
+This contains the raw structure I usually use when doing single-cell data analysis.